 Once you have registered, you will receive information detailing your tour, meeting time and location.
 Please check the information for each tour your are registered in advance so you are familiar with where you are going.
 Tours leave on time, so please do not be late!

-In past years we’ve set up a tent at the Penticton and Wine Country Visitor Centre.
-This year due to possible construction at the site, we are setting up our Festival Headquarters at the Shatford Centre, 760 Main Street, Penticton.
-There is plenty of parking and we’ll have a tent set up outside in the parking area where you can meet your tour leader if that is the designated meeting place for your tour.
-If you wish to gather with your fellow Meadowlarkers following your tour, tables and chairs will be set up inside the Shatford Centre in the Galleria room.
-You can purchase Meadowlark merchandise and raffle tickets as well as refreshments by donation.
+During the Festival our Festival Headquarters at the Shatford Centre, 760 Main Street, Penticton is open daily from 11 am to 2 pm.
+There is plenty of parking and many Meadowlark events use this location as a meeting place.
+If you wish to gather with your fellow Meadowlarkers before or after your tour, tables and chairs will be set up inside the Shatford Centre in the Galleria room.
+You can purchase Meadowlark Festival 20th Anniversary collectible t-shirts, signed and numbered limited edition prints of Dorothy Tinning’s Spring Awakening and other merchandise as well as refreshments by donation.

 Many of our tours set out from a central meeting place via carpools.
 If you are being shuttled via carpool it is common practise and good karma to offer your driver a small donation (e.g. $5) to help pay for gas.
 If you are joining a carpool tour please be sure you have some extra cash on hand for this purpose.